dannyfritz/grouse/README.md

 # Grouse Low-Level JavaScript Game Examples

 Grouse is a collection of sample games and utilities to demonstrate low-level game development with only JavaScript.
 Many of the patterns used are less ergonomic for developers, but offer incredible time and memory benefits.
-The code and mental model required is closer to C than traditional JavaScript to write this way.
-Just the fact this type of code is possible on the web without WebAssembly is a testament to how far the web has come.
+The code and mental model required to write this way is closer to C than traditional JavaScript.
+Just the fact this type of code is possible on the web without WebAssembly is a testament to how far the web has come and how flexible JavaScript is.

 ## Game Roadmap